piecioshka/boilerplate-husky-lint-staged-prettier/README.md

 # boilerplate-husky-lint-staged-prettier

-:fork_and_knife: Setup code formatter as a pre-commit Git hooks task only for changed files
+:fork_and_knife: Setup code formatter as a pre-commit Git hooks task only for changes

 ## Goals